kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 However, we propose moving configuring sampling and tag configuration from the backend (the `TrafficTrace` status quo) to the `MeshTrace` resource.

-Backends can contain the same settings but they can be set or overriden in specific `MeshTrace` resources.
+In the future, we may support the same settings as defaults in backends and overrides from specific `MeshTrace` resources.

 We continue to support Zipkin and Datadog: